MeghnaShetty96/8-Week-SQL-Challenge-/Case Study#1 - Danny's Diner/SQL Solution - Danny's Diner.md

 ON me.customer_id = s.customer_id
 ```

 ### 12.Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
-Let rank the table we just created.

 ```sql
 SELECT *,